oneapi-src/oneDAL/docs/source/includes/nearest-neighbors/knn-introduction.rst

 .. * limitations under the License.
 .. *******************************************************************************/

-:math:`k`-NN :capterm:`classification` and :capterm:`search` algorithms are based on finding
+:math:`k`-NN :capterm:`classification`, :capterm:`regression`, and :capterm:`search` algorithms are based on finding
 the :math:`k` nearest observations to the training set.
 For :capterm:`classification`, the problem is to infer the class of a new feature vector by computing the majority vote of its :math:`k` nearest observations from the training set.
+For :capterm:`regression`, the problem is to infer the target value of a new feature vector by computing the average target value of its :math:`k` nearest observations from the training set.
-For :capterm:`search`, the problem is to infer :math:`k` nearest observations from the training set to a new feature vector.
+For :capterm:`search`, the problem is to identify the :math:`k` nearest observations from the training set to a new feature vector.
 The nearest observations are computed based on the chosen distance metric.